andriikushch/andriikushch.github.io/_posts/2019-09-15-transfer-learning-for-traffic-light-detection.markdown

 This article was a brief overview of resources and approaches to transfer learning using existing AI tools.
 How, without an in-depth knowledge of Cloud Computing and Deep Learning in a short time, you can create an outstanding production-ready solution.
 Area of application is limited only by the imagination and passion for learning and creating.

-Thank you for reading and I wish you all the best!
+Thank you for reading, and I wish you all the best!